Feras Antoon: Personal life

 Antoon lives in Montreal, Canada.
 He is married to Nicole Manos, a Canadian of Greek descent.
 The couple have two sons.
 Nicole is the daughter of George Manos and Louise Laberge Manos (1952–2017).
-His brother Mark Antoon is a vice-president of MindGeek.
-Antoon's Can$19-million dollar mansion in the 'Mafia Row' neighbourhood of Montreal burnt down in a suspected arson on 26 April 2021.
+His brother Mark Antoon was a vice-president of Mindgeek.
+Antoon's mansion under construction in Ahuntsic-Cartierville burnt down in a suspected arson on 26 April 2021 after it was listed for $19.5 million.
+Ten months later, he made unsubstantiated claims that someone incited by "extremist religious groups" from the "darkest corners of the internet" was responsible for the destruction.